powervr-graphics/Native_SDK/examples/OpenGLES/01_HelloAPI/README.rst

 .. figure:: ./HelloAPI.png

-Draw a basic triangle to the screen.
+Draws a basic triangle to the screen.

 Description
 -----------
+A basic tutorial that guides the user, step-by-step, through the process of drawing a basic triangle to the screen.

+This includes:

-A basic tutorial that guides the user, step-by-step, through the process of initializing a window using the "raw" API, (Vulkan or OpenGL ES 2), drawing a triangle with a simple shader, and then terminating the window (depending on the platform, either after a few seconds, or when the user closes the window).
+* initialising a window using raw OpenGL ES
+* drawing a triangle with a simple shader
+* terminating the window - depending on the platform, either after a few seconds, or when the user closes the window.

-APIS
+APIs
 ----
+* OpenGL ES 2.0+
 * Vulkan
-* OpenGL ES 2.0

 Controls
 --------